The big Wasen-ABC

 Z

 Zelte (Tents): Eight large festival tents and the Albdorf village create a great atmosphere at the Wasen.
-Whether traditional brass music or party hits, there's a varied program.
+Whether traditional brass band music or party hits, celebrating is a big deal here.
 Reservations are recommended.